Alishah634/RL_StockTrader/README.md

 - (Optional) Stretch goal add graphical interface can see the trades over time, live analysis.

 # Implementation Ideas:

 - Could use yfinance to auto download large amounts of financial data for either training, evaluation, simulate, and backtesting functions.

+# Example Usage:
+Note main.py acts as settings script allowing the user to select what they would like to use this framework for.

+## Example Usage for training the proposed RL model:
+ python3 main.py  --clear-logs
+ python3 main.py  -t train --log-level=INFO

+## Example Usage for evaluating the pre-trained, proposed model:
+ python3 main.py  --clear-logs
+ python3 main.py  -t evaluate --log-level=INFO